aws-amplify/docs/js/graphql.md

                 case 'InputObjectTypeDefinition':
                     this.transformInputObject(transformer, def, context)
                     break;
+                // Note: Extension and operation definition nodes are not supported.
                 default:
                     continue
             }
         }
     }
-    // transform() is meant to behave like a composition so the after
-    // functions are called in the reverse order (as if they were popping off a stack let reverseThroughTransformers = this.transformers.length - 1;
+    // After is called in the reverse order as if they were popping off a stack. let reverseThroughTransformers = this.transformers.length - 1;
     while (reverseThroughTransformers >= 0) {
         const transformer = this.transformers[reverseThroughTransformers]